Asabeneh/30-Days-Of-Python/10_Day_Loops/10_loops.md

     print(number)       # the numbers will be printed line by line, from 0 to 5
 ```

-- For loop with string
+-Using For loop on string

 ```py
 # syntax